 Having a programmable thermostat allows you to reduce your energy bills all year long, but it is especially convenient in the spring.
 As daytime temperatures increase, you can program the unit to minimize furnace use earlier in the day and resume again after dark as the home begins to cool.
 This also allows you to set a comfortable temperature and then throw open those window without concern that the furnace will come on and try to ‘heat the whole outdoors.’

 New filters ensure that cleaner air will work its way throughout your home.
 For maximum efficiency, you should change your furnace filters regularly.
 The owner’s manual for your specific HVAC make and model will indicate the type of filter you should use and how often it should be changed.
 Following the manufacturer’s guidelines will prolong the life of your HVAC system.

 Just like any other machine, air conditioners experience wear and tear.
 Having your AC unit inspected and serviced each spring helps extend its lifespan and keeps it running efficiently, which saves energy and money in the long run.

-For all your heating and cooling needs – Programmable Thermostats, Air Filters, Maintenance, & More – you can depend on the HVAC experts at Sunrise Heating & Plumbing, 216 N. Lafayette Street in Greenville.
+For all your heating and cooling needs – Programmable Thermostats, Air Filters, Maintenance, & More – you can depend on the HVAC experts at Sunrise Heating & Plumbing, 12700 Old 14 Mile Rd NE in Greenville.
 Sunrise is your hometown heating and cooling specialist.